lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-how-to-suck-less-at-meetings.md

 Preceding this state is an immersion period of 15 minutes or more, where one isn't really doing any work.
 Any interruption to the state of flow incurs an additional period of immersion.
-Knowledge workers thus are most productive when they go uninterrupted for an extended period of time.
+High momentum tasks such as design and development are therefore best done during long periods of uninterrupted time.

-Team Geek suggests managers be mindful of this by scheduling meetings at other interrupt points of the day, such as lunch or the end of the day.
+Understanding the nature of work of one another and scheduling meetings accordingly, e.g. in case of knowledge workers at other interrupt points in the day such as lunch or end of day, an organisation can go a long way in improving productivity for everyone.